tsmoreau/docs/docs/wp-and-research/privacy.md

     transaction senders and transaction amounts in a transaction.
     * Bulletproofs: Zero-knowledge proofs that allow proving an encrypted number is within a range without revealing the number itself.
-    Bulletproofs are used in TomoP transactions to prove that a transaction amount in a private transaction is positive in order to prevent double spending.
+    Bulletproofs are used in TaoP transactions to prove that a transaction amount in a private transaction is positive in order to prevent double spending.

-* TomoZ: TomoZ is the first decentralized gasless transaction protocol on TomoChain.
+* TaoZ: TaoZ is the first decentralized gasless transaction protocol on Tao.
-TomoP relies on TomoZ to create a transaction fee vault for private transactions.
+TaoP relies on TaoZ to create a transaction fee vault for private transactions.
-This fee vault is stored in [TomoIssuer](http://issuer.tomochain.com/) contract on TomoChain to pay the network fee while the actual private transaction fee is paid internally in the private transaction.
+This fee vault is stored in [TaoIssuer](http://issuer.tao.network/) contract on Tao to pay the network fee while the actual private transaction fee is paid internally in the private transaction.

-* Precompiled contracts: A set of precompiled contracts for Ring Signature verification and Bulletproof range proof is integrated directly into the core EVM of TomoChain.
+* Precompiled contracts: A set of precompiled contracts for Ring Signature verification and Bulletproof range proof is integrated directly into the core EVM of Tao.
 This allows any smart contract (i.e. private token contract) to call those precompiled contracts to verify cryptographic proofs.

 ## Why privacy matters?